IRATA Rope Access Training Frequently Asked Questions

 It details the requirements for obtaining and revalidating your IRATA certification for the various levels, explains the training syllabus and assessment criteria and provides guidance for candidates, including pre-training requirements and topics covered.

-TACS also details the requirements and provides guidance for IRATA training member companies, Instructors and Assessors and the assessment process.
+The TACS also details the requirements and provides guidance for IRATA training member companies, Instructors and Assessors about the assessment process.

 What are the medical requirements?

 Yes, you will need to complete a medical declaration detailing any physiological or psychological conditions which may affect your ability to safely complete the course.

 You must complete the declaration honestly and we also reserve the right to remove anyone from the training course at any time if we consider they pose a risk to the health and safety of themselves or others.

 Rope access can be a strenuous activity and your training course will at times push you physically, however with the correct training and proper techniques anyone with a reasonable level of strength and fitness can successfully complete the course.